opencomputeproject/onie/docs/_sources/design-spec/discovery.txt

 #. ``onie-installer-<arch>``
 #. ``onie-installer``

-For our hypothetical PowerPC machine, the default installer file names would be::
+For a hypothetical x86_64 machine, the default installer file names would be::

-  onie-installer-powerpc-VENDOR_MACHINE-r0
+  onie-installer-x86_64-VENDOR_MACHINE-r0
-  onie-installer-powerpc-VENDOR_MACHINE
+  onie-installer-x86_64-VENDOR_MACHINE
   onie-installer-VENDOR_MACHINE
-  onie-installer-powerpc
+  onie-installer-x86_64
   onie-installer

 .. note:: In the case of ONIE *self-update mode*, the file name prefix is